 Palermo Soho is the funky, arty area with trendy restaurants and bars and really cool fashion boutiques and shoe shops.
 Times like these are when it would be good to be on a vacation rather than backpacking!

-There was a little hippy market in a small plaza; the whole area just made you feel like lingering.
+There was a little hippy market in a small plaza and lots of street art – the highest concentration we saw of street art in Buenos Aires.
+The whole area just made you feel like lingering.

 We had lunch in Palermo’s main square at a Hari Krishna Restaurant, so nice to have healthy food!
 There was lots of Al Fresco dining despite the nippy winter weather.